zerojuhao/legged_lab/README.md

 ## Overview

-This repository serves as a template for building projects or extensions based on Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.
+This repository is an extension for legged robot reinforcement learning based on Isaac Lab, which allows to develop in an isolated environment, outside of the core Isaac Lab repository.
+The RL algorithm is based on a [forked RSL-RL library](https://github.com/zitongbai/rsl_rl/tree/feature/amp).

 **Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab
+- `RL` Support vanilla RL for legged robots, including Unitree G1, Go2.
+- `AMP` Adversarial Motion Priors (AMP) for humanoid robots, including Unitree G1.

+## TODOS

+- [ ] Add more details about motion retargeting
+- [ ] Add more legged robots, such as Unitree H1
+- [ ] Asymmetric Actor-Critic in AMP
+- [ ] Sim2sim in mujoco

 ## Installation